This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Once they have said the sentence, they can write the missing numbers and read it again.

 Teacher Tip: Check to see who can identify the groups without counting them.
-This shows a basic understanding of subitizing.
+This shows a basic understanding of subitizing (the ability to instantly recognize the number of objects in a set without having to count them).

-Print enough “Making Lemonade” mats and sets of 5 lemon slices for the students in your class on white copy paper.
+If you are using this activity for independent work or as an assessment, start by printing enough “Making Lemonade” mats and sets of lemon slices for each student on white copy paper.

 Just as you would if you were using this for a small group activity, be sure to read the sentence frame with your students.

-Hand out 1 “Making Lemonade” mat and 1 set of 5 lemon slices to each student.
+Hand out one “Making Lemonade” mat and one set of 5 lemon slices to each student.
 Once they cut out their lemon slices, you can encourage them to try setting up the lemon slices on the mat in different ways.

 Eventually, they should decide on how they’d like to separate the lemon slices to show the parts of 5 and glue them down.